MaxFuhrich/java-features-workshop/README.md

 ## Pattern Matching for switch (JEP 441)

 Pattern matching for switch adds upon the pattern matching added in Java 16 (JEP 394).
-With pattern matching for switch you can do the instanceof opteration followed by an object cast and allocation in a simpler, more convenient expression.
+With pattern matching for switch you can do the instanceof operation followed by an object cast and allocation in a simpler, more convenient expression.

 With JEP 441, the operations for pattern matching (JEP 394) and record patterns (JEP 440) can be done in switch statements: